 Attachment styles are often classified as secure and insecure attachment styles.
-An ambivalent resistant attachment style is more of an insecure and unhealthy attachment style, but it is estimated more than 50% of people have insecure attachment styles and they can be changed with work.
-In this article, let us understand how an ambivalent-resistant attachment style affects a loving relationship in more detail.
-Below we have listed out the answers for the often repeated questions regarding ambivalent-resistant attachment individuals and how this attachment style affects relationships and loving relationships.
+An ambivalent-resistant attachment style is more of an insecure and unhealthy attachment style.
+It is estimated more than 50% of people have insecure attachment styles, but they can be changed with work.

 What is the Ambivalent-Resistant Attachment Style?